dong-zeyu/ffmpeg-php-streaming/README.md

-# FFMpeg PHP Wrapper
+# FFMpeg-PHP Video Streaming Tool

-This is the instance-decoding and streaming wrapper for FFMpeg written in PHP.
-It uses HLS protocol to streaming video.
+This is an instant-decoding and streaming tool written in PHP based on FFMpeg.
+It uses HLS protocol to stream videos.

 ## Requirement